Jatz/PeopleCodeTools/README.md

-PeopleCode-Sublime-Plugin
+PeopleCode Tools - Sublime Plugin
 =========================
+This repository comes with the following:

-Syntax Highlighter for Sublime Text
+- Sublime Text Syntax Highlighter for PeopleCode and PeopleSoft Trace files
+- Extract Call Stack tool for PeopleCode 4044 traces